Aurealis-Graphics/Lux-Shader/README.md

 # The Lux Shader

-A Minecraft shader heavily based on the [BSL Shaders by Capt Tatsu](https://bitslablab.com "Takes you to the BSL Website") (v7.1.05), adding quality of life additions and tweaks.
+A Minecraft shader heavily based on the [BSL Shaders by Capt Tatsu](https://bitslablab.com "Takes you to the BSL Website"), adding quality of life additions and tweaks.
 While trying to be aestheticly pleasing, the shader tries to be as gameplay-friendly as possible.

 Make sure to check out the [official project site](https://techdevongithub.github.io/Lux/)!